 Most undergraduate engineering degrees require a minimum sequence of chemistry courses.
-Normally, only biomedical and chemical engineering students take chemistry during their first year, and students majoring in other areas of engineering take chemistry during their sophomore year.
+Normally, only biomedical and chemical engineering students take chemistry during their first year, and students majoring in other areas of engineering take one semester of chemistry during their sophomore year.
 If you are not sure what area of engineering you want to pursue, but are considering biomedical or chemical engineering, you should take chemistry during your first semester.

 - CHEM (L07) 111A: General Chemistry I (3 units) - offered only FALL semester